yakaz/elasticsearch.github.com/tutorials/_posts/2012-08-22-javascript-web-applications-and-elasticsearch.markdown

 But, as you may have already realized, elasticsearch — and, by extension, Lucene — is capable of quite a lot more than just returning documents matching a search query.
 It can be used equally well as a search engine, an analytical engine, or — for certain use cases — as a document oriented “database”.

-The real lesson of this article is still different, though: the tricks we were able to play with the Ruby proxy for the “Notes” application are a testament of how flexible and powerfull are HTTP-based APIs.
+The real lesson of this article is still different, though: the tricks we were able to play with the Ruby proxy for the “Notes” application are a testament of how flexible and powerful HTTP-based APIs really are.

 <p><br><br><hr><br><br></p>